What is the difference between the available formats of The Norton Anthology of English Literature?

 Will I be able to get the course books in the library?

-The library keeps one copy of the books listed in OCASYS for use in the library only.
-Sometimes there are extra copies you can borrow, although this can be difficult if a lot of other people want them at the same time.
+The library keeps one copy of the books listed in OCASYS.
+Sometimes there are extra copies you can borrow, although this is usually difficult if a lot of other people want them at the same time.
 Not having a course book because it was on loan is not an acceptable excuse for not being prepared for tutorials or assessment.